BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • The enzymes involved and their functions:

-• DNA polymerase I, II, III, E. coli
+• DNA polymerase I, II, III in E. coli

 • Primase, ligase, major eukaryotic DNA polymerases